Aaron Freed’s Discography

 original compositions

-Two different arrangements of a Compositions 1993-1997 track called ‘The Tempest’, used as the theme for my still-unfinished scenario Marathon Chronicles (see YouTube for info).
+Two different remixes of a Compositions 1993-1997 track called ‘The Tempest’, the first of which is my still-unfinished scenario Marathon Chronicles’ title theme (see YouTube for info).

 2014-11-24 Demos 2014 Demo album 52:30 15